christopherchiles1/final-project/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Projects Model and JSON API (1.5 days)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+During Phase 1, I will implement user signup, login, and logout with associated authentication (using BCrypt).
+I will have a user dashboard page after signup which will hold the root React component.
+I will set up a full JSON API for projects, and a users projects will be listed on the dashboard.

 [Details][phase-one]